Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-intelligence.md

 Compare information from human, technical, documentary, and open sources.

 **Outcome**
-Confirmed findings become more reliable and gaps become easier to see.
+Confirmed findings become more reliable, and gaps become easier to see.

 Chapter: Intelligence Theory - Sources of Intelligence